-Certified Lifestyle, Eating, and Performance (LEAP) Therapist (CLT) by Oxford Biomedical Technologies
+Lifestyle, Eating, and Performance (LEAP) Therapist (CLT) — Oxford Biomedical Technologies

-Certified Specialist in Sports Dietetics (CSSD) by the Commission on Dietetic Registration
+Certified Specialist in Sports Dietetics (CSSD) — Commission on Dietetic Registration

-Registered Dietitian/Nutritionist (RDN) by the Commission on Dietetic Registration
+Registered Dietitian/Nutritionist (RDN) — Commission on Dietetic Registration

-Licensed Dietitian/Nutritionist (LDN) by the Florida Division of Medical Quality Assurance
+Licensed Dietitian/Nutritionist (LDN) — Florida Division of Medical Quality Assurance

 Amanda Maucere, MS, RDN, CSSD, LDN, CLT

-She is currently the owner/head dietitian of Nutrition WOD, the premier nutrition resource for functional fitness athletes.
-Prior to joining the Lung Health Institute, Maucere held roles as a sports dietitian at U R CrossFit, a clinical dietitian at the Moffitt Cancer Center, a clinical dietitian with NuVista Living and a nutritionist.
+Maucere earned her bachelor’s degree in biology and interdisciplinary sciences, with a marine science concentration, from the University of Georgia.
+She completed her master’s degree in health sciences, with a nutrition concentration, at Georgia State University.
+A registered dietitian, she has certifications in lifestyle, eating and performance (LEAP) therapy and sports dietetics.
+She is the owner and head dietitian at Nutrition WOD, the premier nutrition resource for functional fitness athletes.
+Prior to joining Lung Health Institute, Maucere held roles as a sports dietitian at U R CrossFit, a clinical dietitian at the Moffitt Cancer Center, a clinical dietitian with NuVista Living and a nutritionist.